-Researchers using the visual world paradigm intend to infer the comprehension of some spoken language based on their eye movements in the visual world.
-To ensure the validity of this deduction, other factors that could influence participants’ eye movements should be ruled out or be controlled.
+Researchers using the visual world paradigm intend to infer the comprehension of some spoken language from participants’ eye movements in the visual world.
+To ensure the validity of this deduction, other factors that possibly influence the eye movements should be either ruled out or controlled.
 The following two factors are among the common ones that need to be considered.
-The first factor involves some systematic patterns in participants’ explanatory fixations, independent of the language input, such as the tendency to fixate on the top left quadrat of the visual world, and moving eyes in the horizontal direction being easier than in the vertical direction, etc.12,20 To make sure that the observed fixation patterns are related to the objects, not to the spatial locations, the spatial positions of different objects should be counterbalanced across different trials or across different participants.
-The second factor is the basic image features of the objects in the visual world, such as luminance contrast, color and edge orientation, among others21.
-To diagnose this potential confounding, the visual display is normally presented prior to the onset of the spoken language or prior to the onset of the critical acoustic marker of the spoken language, for about 1000 ms. As the language input or the disambiguation point of the language input has not been heard yet, any difference between different conditions observed during this period should be deduced to other confounding factors such as the visual display per se, rather than the language input.
+The first factor involves some systematic patterns in participants’ explanatory fixations independent of the language input, such as the tendency to fixate on the top left quadrat of the visual world, and moving eyes in the horizontal direction being easier than in the vertical direction, etc.12,20 To make sure that the observed fixation patterns are related to the objects, not to the spatial locations where the objects are situated, the spatial positions of an object should be counterbalanced across different trials or across different participants.
+The second factor that might affect participants’ eye movements is the basic image features of the objects in the visual world, such as luminance contrast, color and edge orientation, among others21.
+To diagnose this potential confounding, the visual display is normally presented prior to the onset of the spoken language or prior to the onset of the critical acoustic marker of the spoken language, for about 1000 ms. During the temporal period from the onset of the test image to the onset of the test audio, the language input or the disambiguation point of the language input has not been heard yet.
+Any difference observed between different conditions should be deduced to other confounding factors such as the visual display per se, rather than the language input.
 Henceforth, eye movements observed in this preview period provide a baseline for determining the effect of the linguistic input.
-This preview period also allows the participants to get familiarized with the visual display, and to reduce the systematic bias of the explanatory fixations when the spoken language is presented.
+This preview period also allows participants to get familiarized with the visual display, and to reduce the systematic bias of the explanatory fixations when the spoken language is presented.

 To illustrate how a typical eye tracking study using the visual world paradigm is conducted, the following protocol describes an experiment adapted from L. Zhan17 to explore the online processing of semantically complex statements, i.e., disjunctive statements (S1 or S2), conjunctive statements (S1 and S2), and but-statements (S1 but not-S2).
 In ordinary conservation, the information expressed by some utterances is actually stronger than its literal meaning.
 Disjunctive statements like Xiaoming’s box contains a cow or a rooster are such utterances.
 Logically, the disjunctive statement is true as long as the two disjuncts Xiaoming’s box contains a cow and Xiaoming’s box contains a rooster are not both false.
 Therefore, the disjunctive statement is true when the two disjuncts are both true, where the corresponding conjunctive statement Xiaoming’s box contains a cow and a rooster is also true.
 In ordinary conversation, however, hearing the disjunctive statement often suggests that the corresponding conjunctive statement is false (scalar implicature); and suggests that the truth values of the two disjuncts are unknown by the speaker (ignorance inference).
 Accounts in the literature differ in whether two inferences are grammatical or pragmatic processes22-26.
 The experiment shows how the visual world paradigm can be used to adjudicate between these accounts, by exploring the online processing of three complex statements.